dukeoflaser/ActiveRecordAssociations/README.md

 Hmmm...
 The problem is this:
 **Children are not responsible**.
-Rather than telling a child object (`mario`) something the parent needs to know, always tell the parent (`mushroom_kingdom`).
+Rather than telling a child object (`mario`) something the parent needs to know, we need to tell the parent (`mushroom_kingdom`).
 The parent is the responsible one in the relationship and will let the child object know what it needs to know.
 ```ruby
 >> goomba = Character.create(name: "Goomba")
 => #<Character id: 3, name: "Goomba", world_id: nil>